H4tsuM1ku/ntlm/README.md

 This project focuses on *parsing, constructing, and serializing* NTLM messages in a readable way.

 For now :
- - Negotiate Message is working theorically... — I haven’t tested it in real communication yet.
+ - Negotiate Message, Challenge Message and Authenticate Message are finally working — I haven’t tested it in real communication yet.
- - Same for Challenge Message!
+ - Messages can be parsed/serialized using from_bytes and to_bytes methods.
- - Working on Authenticate Message, soon the end.
+ - All crypto functions are implemented, same for structures except NTLMSSP_MESSAGE_SIGNATURE.
- - Almost all structures are implemented, same for crypto functions (missing RC4).
+ - Can fully use NTLMv1/NTLMv2.
- - Some bugs for fully use NTLMv2.
+ - MIC is supported!
- - MIC and Channel Bindings are not supported yet :'(
+ - Channel Bindings is not supported yet :'(

 There is many things to improve, but I’ll focus on that once everything's working. (quite a liar.. sorry ^^')